opawg/user-agents/README.md

 # User agent list

 A list of apps, services and bots that consume podcast **audio**.
-(A human view is [over here](https://podnews.net/article/podcast-app-useragents)); and this data is used by a number of podcast hosts to assist with their analytics.
+This data is used by a number of podcast hosts to assist with their analytics.

 ## Contributing to the list

-For now, the simplest way is to add to the file at `src/user-agents.json`.
+The simplest way is to add to the file at `src/user-agents.json`.

 Each app, service or bot should have its own entry.
+The user_agents should be as exclusive as possible, to avoid multiple matches.

 Each entry _must_ contain the following properties: